-GREEN LIGHT FOR NOIDA EXTENSION:Around 50,000 homebuyers will heave a sigh of relief, as the uncertainty surrounding the fate of Noida Extension housing projects seems to be almost over.
+GREEN LIGHT FOR NOIDA EXTENSION:Around 50,000 homebuyers will heave a sigh of relief, as the uncertainty

 The NCR Planning Board (NCRPB) on Thursday gave a conditional approval for Greater Noida Master Plan 2021, which will pave the way for development of a township on 2,500 hectare of land in Greater Noida.
 The area is known as Noida Extension owing to its proximity to central Noida.